pvhau169/Projects/README.md

 <img src="./images/simulation.gif" width=300 align="middle">
 An example of chemical source underwater environment.
 In which, the water flows from left to right.
 The initial concentration of the source is 0.8 out of 1.0.
 The odor packets are spawned at every time step and traveling under effect of the mean water flow and a sinuous fluctuation.
 In general, the odor plume has a cone shape.

-## Remotely chemical source localizing via timeseries classification
+## Chemical Source Localizing via Remote Sensing
 <p float="left">
 <img src="./images/sensing_simulation.gif" width=300 ">
 <img src="./images/sensing_predict.gif" width=100 ">